mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

     Figure 0.6.
 Windows Features: Windows 10 Home edition doesn't include the Hyper-V feature

-    If you insist on trying to continue, you're eventually going to run into this blocking problem in Activity 6 - Download, install and test Docker platform.
+    If you insist on trying to continue, you're eventually going to run into this blocking problem in Activity 6 - Download, install, and test Docker platform.
 Stop now while you're ahead.

     ![Windows Features: HyperV is not available in Home editions](./images/00-prerequisites/Docker0Install.png)